mudthomas/playlist_maker/README.md

 ## The future

-* End in summarizing splash screen instead of quiet quitting and me not knowing if it failed.
-* Methods returning True on completion instead of void methods.
-* ~~As the opponent scrobbles are saved now, they could be popped if user is leading, saving cycles on later uses.~~ Done
-* Change the hardcoded Sleep times into an adaptive sleep from 429-errors.
-* Add sanity checks. e.g. for values of scrobble target.
-* I have noticed a lot of bands with names in non-latin scrips failing.
-I should look over my slapped-together filters (and alt-names) so they don't fail these without reason.
-* Save more runtime information to save on calls.
-    * ~~what startpage to use for lastfm API~~ Not saved (too many checks imo).
-But added as an option in config.yaml
-    * ~~how many days since last lastfm pull (for reusing data, especially for opponent scrobbles)~~ Done.
-* ~~Add check for own user in opponent list, just as a safety deal.~~ Done.
-* ~~Using the code through executable, I have realized that a settings.txt would be nice.~~ Done.
-Now using config.yaml for settings.
-* The code can be a bit touchy with bad connection, atm it kills the code.
-I should apply some loops together with try-excepts.
-* ~~Generate logs~~
-* ~~Add songs in order of 'plays found' not 'plays wanted'.
-This would make artists with fewer available songs move up.~~ Done.
-* Possibility of adding albums instead of songs?
 * Perhaps I will look into incorporating Discord API in order to send commands to the bot.
 For now I make use of the crownseeder admin command.
 * It would be cool to include the weight of different opponents.
 Since for example, stealing the crown of the person just below you is better than the very last person.
 Also, I have not considered that the user might not actually be number one already, silly me.
 Stealing from people above you would clearly be more advantageous.